Nimit2098/Crime_Data_Analysis_Pipeline/Readme.md

 ## Introduction

 The goal of this project is to create a data pipeline using Google Cloud Platform (GCP) services to process and analyze the San Francisco Crime dataset.
-Additionally, we aim to build an interactive dashboard using Looker Studio that provides insights into crime patterns, incident distribution, and police response in San Francisco.
+Additionally, I aim to build an interactive dashboard using Looker Studio that provides insights into crime patterns, incident distribution, and police response in San Francisco.

 ## Architecture:
 <img src="Architecture_PoliceCrime.jpeg">